conductor-sdk/conductor-csharp/README.md

 ### Worker Configurations
 Worker configuration is handled via Configuraiton object passed when initializing TaskHandler

+### Notes
+Ideally, one worker maps to one task in the workflow.
+It is recomannded that all workers for a given workflow should be deployed together.
+To maintain proper isolation and fault talerance, workers of different workflow should not be deployed together.
+Otherwise falure of one deployment cause another workflow failure.
+For a critical worker, it should be deployed as a single deployment with some redudancy.

 ### Starting workflow
 Below is the code snippet in order to register and start the workflow,